About us and this policy

 Our website - security and links to other sites

 Although we will do our best to protect your personal information, we cannot guarantee the security of your information when and if transmitted to our website and, accordingly, any transmission is at your own risk.
 Once we have received your personal information, we put in place reasonable and appropriate controls to ensure that it remains secure against accidental or unlawful destruction, loss, alteration, or unauthorized access.

-Our Site and the Systems may contain links to other websites run by other organisations.
-This statement does not apply to those other websites‚ so we encourage you to read their privacy statements.
+Our Site and the Systems may contain links to other websites run by other organizations.
+This statement does not apply to those other websites, so we encourage you to read their privacy statements.
 We cannot be responsible for the privacy policies and practices of other websites even if you access them using links that we provide.
-In addition, if you linked to our Site from a third party website, we cannot be responsible for the privacy policies and practices of the owners and operators of that third party website and recommend that you check the policy of that third party website.
+In addition, if you link to our Site from a third-party website, we cannot be responsible for the privacy policies and practices of the owners and operators of that third-party website and recommend that you check the policy of that third-party website.

 We may collect your preferences to receive marketing information directly from us by email, post and phone in the following ways:

 If you make a sales inquiry, either by phone, via our website or via email or any other method, or place/enter into a contract with us, we may contact you with marketing information in the ways mentioned in the notices presented to you, except where you indicate you would prefer otherwise; and